papagala/gx-in-the-ml-pipeline/README.md

 # gx-in-the-ml-pipeline

 This repo hosts demo code used illustrate how GX can be integrated into the MLOps lifecycle.

+## Known limitations
-It is current as of 2024-11-12 and is not actively maintained.
+* The demo notebooks and environment are current as of 2024-11-12 and are not currently actively maintained.

+* This demo is compatible with an [agent-enabled deployment](https://docs.greatexpectations.io/docs/cloud/deploy/deployment_patterns#agent-enabled-deployment) of GX Cloud.
+The Docker compose environment requires a GX Cloud [organization id and access token](https://docs.greatexpectations.io/docs/cloud/connect/connect_python#get-your-user-access-token-and-organization-id) to run.
+These credentials must be provided as `GX_CLOUD_ORGANIZATION_ID` and `GX_CLOUD_ACCESS_TOKEN` environment variables to Docker compose.

 ## Quickstart